Kyle Isbel Player Props: Royals vs. Guardians

 Kyle Isbel At The Plate

-- Isbel has nine doubles, a triple, a home run and five walks while hitting .186.
+- Isbel is batting .200 with 10 doubles, a triple, a home run and seven walks.

-- Isbel has reached base via a hit in 17 games this season (of 35 played), and had multiple hits in five of those games.
+- Isbel has picked up a hit in 50.0% of his 36 games this year, with more than one hit in 16.7% of them.

-- He has gone deep in one of 35 games, and in 0.8% of his plate appearances.

-- Isbel has driven in a run in eight games this year (22.9%), including one multiple-RBI game.
+- Isbel has driven in a run in nine games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.